Meli-Nzekele/DPG-Meetups-Next.js/README.md

 ```

-Our application should look like this:
+Our running application should look like this:

 <img width="1724" alt="Screenshot 2023-05-23 at 14 05 29" src="https://github.com/DevOpsPlayground/DPG-Meetups-Next.js/assets/101208108/8819a459-1a19-44c8-a953-ed2457212409">

 ##  Aim 2: read data from a filesystem  on the server using React Server Component

-1. Comment out the current getStaticProps component or remove all of the code inside of it so it is empty for us to work with.
+1. Comment out the current ``getStaticProps`` component or remove all of the code inside of it so it is empty for us to work with.
-2. You can also remove the getFeaturedEvents import at the top of the page so the overall code looks like this:
+2. You can also remove the ``getFeaturedEvents`` import at the top of the page so the overall code looks like this:

 ```
 import EventList from "./../components/events/EventList";